-31 De cember in thousands of € 2017 2016 Deferred tax assets 1.
-Deferred payments for accrued expenses (US) 1 1 Embedded derivative financial liability on compound financial instrument (Germany) Net operating loss carry forwards (Germany) 0 0 127 17 Derivative financial liabilities on warrants and conversion feature and financial liability at amortized cost (Germany) Allowance on deferred tax assets relating to temporary differences (Germany) Deferred tax asset relating to other temporary differences 56 (29) 0 (127) 9 Deferred tax liabilities 7.
-Subsequent measurements of compound financial instrument (Germany) (16) (26) 7.
-Embedded derivative financial asset on compound financial instrument (Germany) (12) 0 Deferred tax assets 1 1
+31 De cember in thousands of € 2018 2017 Deferred tax assets 1.
+Deferred payments for accrued expenses (US) 1 1 Derivative financial liabilities on warrants and conversion feature and financial liability at amortized cost (Germany) Allowance on deferred tax assets relating to temporary differences (Germany) 26 (26) 56 (29) Deferred tax asset relating to other temporary differences Deferred tax liabilities - ' 5.
+Subsequent measurements of compound financial instrument (Germany)6.
+Embedded derivative financial asset on compound financial instrument (Germany) - (16) (12) Deferred tax assets 1 1

 Deferred tax assets have not been recognized i) in respect of temporary differences on derivative financial instruments and a conversion feature and on financial liabilities at amortized cost and ii) other temporary differences.
-The non-recognized deferred tax asset amounts to K€ 29 in 2017 and K€ 127 in 2016, respectively.
+The non-recognized deferred tax asset amounts to K€ 26 in 2018 and K€ 29 in 2017, respectively.